Andzile/LOKIVECTOR/README.md

 ## Installation

-For browser environments you simply need the lokijs.js file contained in src/
+For browser environments you simply need the lokijs.js file contained in src/.
+For vector search, also include `loki-hnsw-index.js` and `loki-vector-plugin.js`.

 You can use bower to install lokijs with `bower install lokijs`